AMIN domains have a predicted role in localization of diverse periplasmic protein complexes (2008)

 - Combining mass spectrometry Cross-Linking, molecular docking and NMR titration to dissect ZapA-FtsZ protein interaction

-- YrzD: a novel cell division protein of Bacillus subtilis
+- Characterization of YpsB, a novel division-associated protein in Bacillus subtilis

 Informações sobre o DOI: 10.1093/bioinformatics/btn449 (Fonte: oaDOI API)